 Study abroad is available for students on most of our biological and biomedical sciences courses.
 This is dependent on whether students can find an overseas university offering suitable course units.

-Students studying Cognitive Neuroscience and Psychology or a degree with industrial experience or with a modern language are not eligible for the study abroad programme.
+Students studying Cognitive Neuroscience and Psychology or a degree with industrial experience, entrepreneurship or a modern language are not eligible for the study abroad programme.

 Where could you go?